hivemq/hivemq-testcontainer/readme.md

         .withExtension(new GradleHiveMQExtensionSupplier(new File("path/to/extension/")).get());
 ```

-## Load an extension from a maven project
+## Load an extension from a Maven project

 You can package and load an extension from a maven project.